ibm-cloud-docs/log-analysis/tutorials/ubuntu.md

     For more information about other service plans, see [Pricing plans](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-about#overview_pricing_plans).

-8. To provision the IBM Log Analysis with LogDNA service in the {{site.data.keyword.cloud_notm}} resource group where you are logged in, click **Create**.
+8. To provision the {{site.data.keyword.la_full_notm}} service in the {{site.data.keyword.cloud_notm}} resource group where you are logged in, click **Create**.

-After you provision an instance, the IBM Log Analysis with LogDNA dashboard opens.
+After you provision an instance, the {{site.data.keyword.la_full_notm}} dashboard opens.

 **Note:** To provision an instance of LogDNA through the CLI, see [Provisioning LogDNA through the {{site.data.keyword.cloud_notm}} CLI](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-provision#provision_cli).

-## Step2: Configure your Ubuntu server to send logs to your instance
+## Step 2.
+Configure your Ubuntu server to send logs to your instance
 {: #ubuntu_step2}

-To configure your Ubuntu server to send logs to your IBM Log Analysis with LogDNA instance, you must install a `logdna-agent`.
+To configure your Ubuntu server to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a `logdna-agent`.
 The LogDNA agent reads log files from */var/log*, and forwards the log data to your LogDNA instance.

 To configure your Ubuntu server to forward logs to your LogDNA instance, complete the following steps from an Ubuntu terminal: